 Compare The Comprehensive Cost And The Financial Aid Packages

-In considering the comprehensive cost, you do not want to choose the cheapest option but you don’t want to end up with unmanageable debt either.
+In considering the comprehensive cost, you do not want to choose the cheapest option.
+But, you don’t want to end up with unmanageable debt either.
 Balancing between features, facilities, benefits, tuition, and the comprehensive cost is crucial.
-For many students, the total cost of college can make the difference in where they decide to go to college.
+For many students, the total cost of college can make a difference in where they decide to go to college.

 In considering the comprehensive college costs, you need to consider the tuition fees, cost of room, board, textbooks and transportation, and miscellaneous expenses.
 Then add up the financial aid packages offered to you and your personal finances and figure out how much student loan you will need to take to attend that particular college.

 There is no one right decision when it comes to financial decisions.
 Some students may decide to go with their second-choice college because it offers a better financial aid package as compared to their first-choice college, while another student may decide differently.

-What is important is that you have a clear idea of how much it is going to cost you to attend each school and weigh your options carefully before making your final decision.
+What is important is that you have a clear idea of how much it is going to cost you to attend each school.
+Weigh your options carefully before making your final decision.
 It may be worth choosing a more expensive school if their state-of-the-art research facilities justify the higher cost but you may not want to pay those additional fees for more luxurious dorm facilities.